cbigler/coney/README.md

 Jackrabbit is a simple, light-weight remote procedure call (RPC) library for RabbitMQ.
 It includes tools for quickly building both RPC servers and client proxies.

-Remote calls are proxied through RabbitMQ in msgpack format, the server routes the request to the matching registered handler, and the return value is sent back across RabbitMQ and returned to the caller.
+Remote calls are proxied through RabbitMQ, the server routes the request to the matching registered handler, and the method's return value is sent back across RabbitMQ and returned to the caller.

 ## Design Goals
 - quick and easy to get started